Generating functions for fixed points of the Mullineux map: Main Results

 Garvan, Kim and Stanton determined $SC_e(q)$:

 \begin{theorem}\cite[7.1a,b]{GarvanKimStantonCranksandtcores} The generating function $SC_e(q)$ is:

 \end{theorem}

-It turns out the for each $e$-core partition of $n-ew$ , we have the same number of Mullineux fixed point partitions of $n$ with that $e$ core, a number determined by $w$.
-These numbers also have nice generating functions, again depending on the parity of $e$.
+It turns out that for a self-conjugate $e$-core partition of $n-ew$ , the number of Mullineux fixed point partitions of $n$ with that $e$ core depends only on the weight $w$.
+These numbers, for $w=0$, $w=1$, etc. also have nice generating functions, again depending on the parity of $e$.
 The next definition gives the sequences of ``column multipliers" that we observed in Table \ref{tab:e=4fixedpointsbyweight}:

 \begin{definition} Let $e$ be even.
 Define $f_e(n)$ by: Let $e$ be odd.
 Define $g_e(n)$ by:

 \end{definition}

 Notice that both $f_e(n)$ and $g_e(n)$ enumerate certain tuples of partitions with total weights adding up to $n$.
 With this notation, we can state our theorem enumerating Mullineux fixed points of a given weight.
 This result for $e$ an odd prime is Theorem 3.5 of \cite{BessendrodtOlssonOnResidueSymbols}.